HRG-Lab/sdr-tutorials/README.md

 This is the easiest way to get GNURadio up and running.

 ### Ubuntu LTS (20.04) over Windows Subsystem for Linux (WSL) 2
 This is a nice way to use a virtualized Linux kernel setup on Windows without needing to do a full OS install.
+Pierce edit.

 ### Raspberry Pi OS